Giacomod2001/datamining/README.md

 - **NLTK Contributors** - Comprehensive NLP capabilities
 - **Open Source Community** - Continuous innovation and support

+The authors would like to acknowledge the assistance of the AI tool Gemini 3 Pro High and the agentic system Antigravity for coding suggestions and debugging support during the development phase.

 ---

 ## Support

 **Questions or Issues?**
-- 📖 Check the [Wiki](https://github.com/yourusername/job-seeker-helper/wiki) for detailed guides
+- Check the Wiki for detailed guides
-- 💬 Open an [Issue](https://github.com/yourusername/job-seeker-helper/issues) for bugs
+- Open an Issue for bugs
-- 🌟 Star the repo if you find it helpful!
+- Star the repo if you find it helpful!

 ---

-**Made with ❤️ for job seekers worldwide**

-*Empower your career journey with AI-driven insights*
+**Empower your career journey with AI-driven insights**